liferay/liferay-docs/develop/tutorials/articles/110-portlets/04-spring-mvc/01-configuring-a-spring-mvc-portlet.markdown

 appears in @product@'s *Add* menu.
 Find the complete DTD [here](@platform-ref@/7.1-latest/definitions/liferay-display_7_1_0.dtd.html).

-Here's a simple example that just specifies the category the application will go under in Liferay's menu for adding applications:
+Here's a simple example that specifies a new category for the application in Liferay's menu for adding applications:

     <display>
         <category name="New Category">